What Is Hormone Replacement Therapy And How Will It Affect Me?

 Primary benefits of HRT

 The main benefits of hormone replacement therapy are decreasing physical menopause symptoms such as hot flashes and night sweats.
-HRT might also help with cognitive symptoms like forgetfulness and mood changes, but this is not proven.
+HRT might also help with cognitive symptoms like forgetfulness and mood changes.

 Other possible benefits of hormone replacement therapy